keithy/ign-tool/README.md

 ## Groan vs sub

 * Is recursively composeable and mergeable
-* Is much simpler than sub
+* Is simpler than sub
 * Sub-commands provide usage and documentation
 * Support for additional documentation topics/reporting
 * Demonstrates simple implementation conventions and patterns (e.g. options handling)